 However, many guidelines and recommendations mostly ignored earlier studies by Ornish and colleagues, who investigated small and observational cohorts of patients and documented benefits of plant-based, vegetarian, and vegan-like diets.
 Combined with a structured stress and exercise regimen, such diets had a profound effect on patients with advanced heart disease, including such findings as:9-10

 - Angiographic reduction in the size of coronary plaques

-Observational data from the Seventh-day Adventists has shown favorable impact of plant-based diets on cardiac and cancer mortality.8 Most recently, metabolomic studies from the Cleveland Clinic identified the contribution of animal products through metabolism by the gut microbiome as detrimental to vascular endothelium and independently prognostic in acute coronary events.9
+Observational data from the Seventh-day Adventists has shown favorable impact of plant-based diets on cardiac and cancer mortality.11 More recent studies have reaffirmed the cardiovascular benefit of plant-based diets, reducing disease risk factors in several population and longitudinal studies.12-16 Studies from the Cleveland Clinic identified the contribution of animal products through metabolism by the gut microbiome as detrimental to vascular endothelium and independently prognostic in acute coronary events.17

 We are far from settling these great nutritional debates.
-As a Functional Medicine–trained cardiologist, I often explain to my patients that there is a difference between foundational and interventional nutrition approaches and explain the concepts of hormesis and allostatic load as those relate to food-induced vascular responses.
-In clinical practice, I may start with an elimination diet and proceed to either a cardiometabolic (Mediterranean-like) or Renew plan.
-I occasionally start with the Mito plan combined with intermittent fasting for patients with insulin resistance or diabetes.
+As a functional medicine–trained cardiologist, I often explain to my patients that there is a difference between foundational and interventional nutrition approaches and explain the concepts of hormesis and allostatic load as those relate to food-induced vascular responses.
+In clinical practice, I may start with an elimination diet and proceed to a cardiometabolic (Mediterranean-like) therapeutic food plan.
+I occasionally start with IFM’s Mito plan combined with intermittent fasting for patients with insulin resistance or diabetes.

 Current advances in personalized testing have allowed for personalized risk stratification, including assessments like the following: